routingblog/arbitration/content/docs/problems.md

 - Differences in damages awarded are even greater, with the median or typical award in mandatory arbitration being only 21 percent of the median award in the federal courts and 43 percent of the median award in the state courts[^7]

+- Average outcome in mandatory arbitration is only 16 percent of that in the federal courts and 7 percent of that in state courts [^7]

 - The mandatory arbitration–litigation gap in outcomes has a direct effect on the ability of individual workers to recover compensation for the injuries they have suffered. [^9]

 # Class Actions